Operational Modifications for In-Person Programming

 Please check back here for any updates to our procedures.

 The health and safety of our guests is always our first priority.
 The Summer Camp at HMNS and Summer Scouts programs have extensive health and safety procedures and staff training in place every year.
-This summer, in light of COVID-19, The Summer Camp at HMNS and Summer Scouts at HMNS Team has updated these procedures extensively, informed by current recommendations from local, state, federal health officials, agencies, and authorities, including CDC guidelines.
+This summer, in light of COVID-19, The Summer Camp at HMNS and Summer Scouts at HMNS Team has updated these procedures extensively, informed by current recommendations from the Centers for Disease Control, the World Health Organization, local public health departments, counties and cities.

 Social Distancing and Crowd Limitations